fizzed/stork/README.md

 ### Overview

+What comes after Maven, Ant, SBT, Gradle, etc. (your Java/JVM build tool)?
+Stork is a set of libraries and utilities for filling in the gap between your Java build system and eventual execution.
+Stork currently provides tools for 3 basic "after-build" areas -- you can pick and choose which of the three you need to use -- although you'll quickly find you may love them all.

+ 1. "Compiling" launcher scripts for one or more console and/or daemon JVM/Java apps that users will execute -- as well as the companion scripts and/or glue to run those scripts across Windows, Mac, Linux, FreeBSD, etc.

+ 2. Assembling and packaging your application into a well-defined canonical application "layout" with a consistent location for your launcher scripts, jars, configuration files, etc.  This layout is even consistent whether you use Maven, SBT, Play Framework, etc.

+ 3. Deploying and/or distributing your application in various ways.
+It all starts with assembling your application into a standard layout tarball with well-defined bin, lib, conf, share, data, run, and log directories.
+You can either use Stork's tools to help you package your application or just make sure it meets our standard.
+Once in the proper format, there are additional tools to help you:

+	3b.
+A Fabric-based linux deployment utility for rapid deployment to a fleet of machines -- with a "versioned" install approach.

+	3c.
+"Compiling" your universal tarball into operating-system specific installers

 Utility for generating native launchers for Java-based applications across Windows, Linux, Mac OSX, and many other UNIX-like systems (any NIX with a JVM and bourne shell support).
 Unlike other "service wrappers" or launcher frameworks, this utility can